Disappointment and regret as Digital Hub to be dissolved

 The Digital Hub, which is currently home to more than 70 companies, was established in 2003 in the Liberties area of Dublin following the demise of Media Lab Europe.
 More than 200 companies have passed through its doors including some now well-established companies such as Stripe and Amazon.

-The move comes less than a year after the agency warned of the need for emergency funding from the State due to the impact of the coronavirus pandemic on its finances.
+The move comes less than a year after the agency warned of the need for emergency funding from the State due to the impact of the coronavirus pandemic on its finances, although this is not believed to have been relevant to the Government’s decision.
 It also comes as property values in the area have risen in recent years and after the previous operators of the NDRC start-up accelerator, which was based in the hub, lost the contract to run the programme.

 The Digital Hub, which is headed by former Abbey Theatre director Fiach Mac Conghail, claims to be the largest cluster for digital companies in the State.